jerm-jerm/quartz/content/DND Mystrala/The Remnants Campaign/1. The World/2 NPCs/Neutral or Unknown/Alexi Faraday.md

 Previously had a scribe, [[Kazak]] Ninefingers, that worked for him.
 He imprisoned this scribe after he studied some of Faraday's secret scrolls.
 He also created a device, supposedly, for the [[Voidwing Sisterhood]] to open a portal to Shadowfell to have a closer connection to the Raven Queen.
 Instead the device was responsible for the destruction of a Temple of The Sisterhood.

 Faraday’s collaboration with [[Solonor]] to create hybrid magical-clockwork devices ended in conflict, leaving the two on antagonistic terms.
 Solonor later speculated that Faraday sought to reassemble Aurunat to access Karsus’s heart.
-This theory gained credibility when [[Gunner Ironford]]’s Will revealed that Faraday had been seeking the Legend of the Moonwarden from the Bone King and working to awaken Karsus’s heart.
+This theory gained credibility when [[Gunner Ironford]]’s Will revealed that Faraday had been seeking the Legend of the Moonwarden from the Bone King and working to awaken Karsus’ heart.
 At dinner at Barrowmoor Manor, Solonor confirmed that [[Spark|tincture]] was in part an invention of Faraday's.

 ### Current Activities
 Has been supplying [[Psionic Weapons]] to the [[Valendri]] people to aid in their battle against The [[Phaerimm]].